 (1) intake for and access to assistance in identifying services needed to maintain an individual in the most inclusive environment;

-(2) providing recommendations for and referrals to cost-effective community services that are available to the individual;
+(4) providing recommendations for and referrals to cost-effective community services that are available to the individual;

-(7) providing recommendations for institutional placement when there are no cost-effective community services available;
+(5) providing recommendations for institutional placement when there are no cost-effective community services available;

-(i) section 256B.0625, subdivisions 7, 19a, and 19c;
+(i) personal care assistance services under section 256B.0625, subdivisions 19a and 19c;

 (ii) consumer support grants under section 256.476; or